 Reliablity is an important factor for dividend stocks, particularly for income investors who want a strong track record of payment and a positive outlook for future payout.
 Unfortunately, it is really too early to view Chr.
 Hansen Holding as a dividend investment.
 It has only been consistently paying dividends for 8 years, however, standard practice for reliable payers is to look for a 10-year minimum track record.

 Relative to peers, Chr.
 Hansen Holding generates a yield of 2.1%, which is on the low-side for Chemicals stocks.

 Whilst there are few things you may like about Chr.
 Hansen Holding from a dividend stock perspective, the truth is that overall it probably is not the best choice for a dividend investor.
 However, if you are not strictly just a dividend investor, the stock could still offer some interesting investment opportunities.
 Given that this is purely a dividend analysis, you should always research extensively before deciding whether or not a stock is an appropriate investment for you.
 I always recommend analysing the company’s fundamentals and underlying business before making an investment decision.
 I’ve put together three important factors you should further research:

 - Future Outlook: What are well-informed industry analysts predicting for CHR’s future growth?
 Take a look at our free research report of analyst consensus for CHR’s outlook.

 - Valuation: What is CHR worth today?
-Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
+Even if the stock is a cash cow, it’s not worth an infinite price.
 The intrinsic value infographic in our free research report helps visualize whether CHR is currently mispriced by the market.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.